GottfriedCP/Blockchain-based-E-Voting-Simulation/README.md

 Via the ballot page (see screenshot below), the voter needs to enter his pseudonym (UUID 4) and candidate number.
 The ballot is then signed using a private key.
 If the submitted ballot is proven to be valid, it will be sealed (mined).
 In this section, one block contains only the aforementioned ballot.
 You can examine the whole process in detail using the console.

-(The public-private key pair is hard coded and generated externally.)
+(The public-private key pair is hard coded and generated externally.
+See Technical Details below.)

 ![Ballot page](https://raw.githubusercontent.com/GottfriedCP/Blockchain-based-E-Voting-Simulation/master/screenshots/ballot.PNG)